-Sweet potato vines are usually deer resistant.
+Sweet potato vines are often touted by nurseries as being deer resistant.
 It is a warm-season plant, and there is plenty of food available for deer to eat during late spring, summer, and early autumn.
-Hungry deer will eat almost anything.
-There is no guarantee that deer won’t be attracted to the tender young leaves on the sweet potato vine in your garden.
+However, we know from experience and our customers' experience that hungry deer will eat almost anything, and sweet potato vine is no exception.
+Deer can quickly strip the tender young leaves on the sweet potato vine in your garden until only bare stems remain.

 How To Keep Deer Away From Sweet Potato Vines